 Beta is an Italian brand that has primarily made trials bikes and off-road enduro dirt bikes.
 Where they are now is a little bit like where KTM was in the mid 2000s – growing and trending towards making really good motorcycles.

-Their goal is not to make the fastest, most powerful off-road dirt bikes, but rather, make the most rideable enduro bikes.
+Their goal is not to make the fastest, most powerful off-road dirt bikes, but rather, to make the most rideable enduro bikes.
 Simply put, beta knows that if you sacrifice a little bit of peak performance to make a bike a little bit easier to ride, it will almost always be more comfortable and enjoyable for you and me.
 Coincidentally, this will help increase your confidence because you can improve your technique faster, which will allow you to ride faster!

 For some reason, there has never been an American brand of dirt bike manufacturer that has made competitive bikes… Except for Cobra.
 All they produce is high-performance motocross race bikes that are built to race at the highest level of amateur racing.